KateWood/dev-prep-materials/04_day_pm/intro_to_jquery/readme.md

 ## Objectives
   1. Understand what jQuery is, and when to use it
-  2. Learn how to include jQuery in your projects
-  3. Understand how to apply jQuery selectors to manipulate DOM elements
+  2. Understand how to apply jQuery selectors to manipulate DOM elements
-  4. Add and remove DOM elements using jQuery
+  3. Add and remove DOM elements using jQuery
-  5. Bind events with jQuery
+  4. Bind events with jQuery

 ## What is jQuery?
 jQuery is a 3rd-party library that is intended to make front-end development tasks — particularly those involving DOM selection and manipulation — easier, faster, and more fun.

 ### But wait, what do we mean by 'library'?
-**A `library`** is just a collection of reusable methods that serve a particular purpose.
+A **`library`** is just a collection of reusable methods that serve a particular purpose.

 ### So, as a library, what does jQuery offer us?
-  - jQuery helps us manipulate the DOM, allowing us to perform complex manipulations in less code with less hassle
+  - jQuery helps us manipulate the DOM, allowing us to perform complex manipulations in fewer lines of code with less hassle
   - jQuery's syntax was developed to mimic CSS selector syntax, making code easier to develop, read, and manage
   - The syntax is shorter, so there's less to remember! 😜
   - jQuery deals with many cross-browser compatibility issues for us